 How does the RAP work?
 The Government of Canada and the applicant’s provincial government will pay any interest owing on outstanding student loans.
 This will last for up to 60 months or until the loan holder is ten years out of school (whichever comes first).
 After this time, the federal and provincial governments will start to cover the principal on the loan as well, with the goal of having it paid off completely within 15 years after finishing school (or within 10 years if there turns out to be a permanent disability).

-But many of us don’t qualify for repayment assistance due to higher income or other factors.
-For anyone who doesn’t qualify, a non-payment of the student loan needs to be avoided whenever possible.
-Almost 10% of student loan holders fail to pay their loans following graduation (and it’s estimated that number will skyrocket due to the pandemic as a result of job loss).
+But many of us do not qualify for repayment assistance due to higher income or other factors.
+For anyone who does not qualify, a non-payment of the student loan needs to be avoided whenever possible.
+Close to 10% of student loan holders fail to pay their loans following graduation (and it is estimated that number will skyrocket due to the pandemic because of job loss).

 For the federal portion of loans, a default (which is an extended period of missed payments) occurs if nine months of payments have not been made.
 For the provincial portion, the amount of time you have differs among the provinces; some only allowing five months.
-If you default on the federal portion of your student loan, your outstanding debt will be sent to the Canada Revenue Agency (the CRA) for collection.
-If you are unable to pay the provincial portion of the loan, a private collection agency could start calling; each province establishes its own rules on handing defaulted loans (in Ontario it’s the Ministry of Finance).
+If you default on the federal portion of your student loan, your outstanding debt will be sent to the CRA (Canada Revenue Agency) for collection.
+If you are unable to pay the provincial portion of the loan, a private collection agency could start calling; each province establishes its own rules on handing defaulted loans (in Ontario it is the Ministry of Finance).

-If you’ve worked hard to keep your loan payments current but the loan has gone into default anyhow, the first step is to contact the National Student Loan Service Centre (NSLSC) and have a chat with them about getting the loan current.
+If you have worked hard to keep your loan payments current but the loan has gone into default anyhow, the first step is to contact the NSLSC and have a chat with them about making the loan current.
 For the provincial portion of the student loans, all it takes is a call to the loan provider in your province (OSAP staff can assist you both online and by telephone).